 - Medical expenses

 - Physical pain

 "Comparative Negligence" Rules in South Dakota

 Like many states, South Dakota is an "at fault" state, which means you must prove that the other driver was at fault for causing the accident in order to recover damages.
 However, fault in a car accident isn't always black and white, and you may still be compensated even if you were partly to blame for the accident.
 South Dakota is the only state that follows the "slight-gross negligence" rule, which states that you may recover damages as long as your negligence was slight in comparison with that of the other driver.

 Additionally, according to the modified comparative negligence standard, any damages that are awarded will be reduced in proportion to the degree that you were at fault.
 For example, if you were 5% to blame and the other driver was 95% at fault, you may still file a lawsuit, but an award of $10,000 will be reduced by $500.

 Limits on Damages

 In South Dakota, there is no cap on most damages.
 However, non-economic damages in medical malpractice cases are capped at $500,000.
 Additionally, all claims are time-sensitive and have deadlines for filing your lawsuit in court.
 These are known as "statutes of limitations."
 In South Dakota, you have three years to file most personal injury claims, and six years for most property damage claims.

 South Dakota's unique "slight/gross negligence" standard can lead to harsh results, as someone who is a little more than slightly responsible for the accident is completely barred from recovering any damages.
 Additionally, it is inherently difficult to define and quantify this standard.
 What qualifies as "slight" as opposed to "just barely more than slight?"
-Learn more and evaluate the strength of your claim by receiving a free claim evaluation from an experienced attorney.
+Learn more and evaluate the strength of your claim by contacting a South Dakota injury attorney today.

 Contact a qualified attorney.